MCCE2024/INENPT-G1-Code/README.md

 ```

 > [!IMPORTANT]
-> **Multi-tenancy**: We learned that each tenant gets their own database schema.
-This ensures data isolation between different users/tenants.
+> **Multi-tenancy & Security**: We learned that each tenant gets their own database schema, and we secure all database connections with SSL/TLS encryption for production environments.

 ## 🎓 Key Concepts We Mastered